HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 When items are deleted, they are not completely removed to give users the chance to undo a deletion.
 These "deleted" items grow over time.
 To finally delete an item, WCM offers the Purge command.
 You can trigger the Purge through the user interface or API.

 Use the following sample JSP to clean up drafts that are no longer needed.
 You can adjust the JSP to go against different libraries and to have a "last changed" check.
-Download the file `wcm_maintenance.zip` here: wcm_maintenance.zip The sample JSP in question is `purgeContent.jsp` inside the zip.
+Download the file [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip).
+The sample JSP file is `purgeContent.jsp` located in the wcm_maintenance folder.

 You can also configure a utility to run in the background to delete published projects.
 For more information, see [Configuring Web content cleanup tasks](../manage_content/wcm_configuration/wcm_adm_tools/wcm_config_clean_tasks.md).

 ## Unused items

 Content that is no longer used but is still around can also accumulate.
-Cleaning unused items saves space and improves performance, syndication or other staging activities.
+Cleaning unused items saves space and improves performance, syndication, or other staging activities.
 You can use the WCM API to query, delete, and purge content and other WCM items.

+In addition to the WCM items mentioned in the cleanup list, a frequent item that increases the load is old content that is not expired but is no longer needed.
+It is recommended to manage old content using policies (for example, enforcing an expiration of content every 1 year).

+You can also us WCM APIs to find content that has not been updated in a while.
+The findContentModifiedBetween API only returns content modified between a certain date (for example, to find content not modified since 2016, you can run a query from 1970 to 2016).
+For more information, see the [WCM API documentation](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html#findContentModifiedBetween(java.util.Date,%20java.util.Date)).

 ## Appendix